 Network & Cisco Technologies

-In this course students will learn the theory and concepts required to successfully administer and troubleshoot TCP/IP-based networks.
-Students will then expand their knowledge of TCP/IP-based networks by learning the configuration and support of mobile devices that use the ActiveSync protocol, as well as Cisco routers, switches and services.
-Additionally, In addition this course provides the conceptual foundation for later networking courses and introduces the concepts covered on the Comptia Network+ certification exam (N10-007) and Cisco Certified Network Associate (CCNA) certification exam (200-300).
+In this course, students will learn the theory and concepts required to successfully administer and troubleshoot TCP/IP-based networks.
+Students will then expand their knowledge of TCP/IP-based networks by learning the configuration and support of Cisco routers, switches and services.
+In addition, this course provides the conceptual foundation for later networking courses and introduces the concepts covered on the CompTIA Network+ certification exam (N10-007) and Cisco Certified Network Associate (CCNA) certification exam (200-301).

 Security and Ethical Hacking

 This course introduces students to the concepts and procedures used to implement and configure security within an enterprise environment.
 Focus will be placed on the procedures and technologies that can be used to secure access to data and mitigate security breaches, as well as the procedures used to assess the attack surface and perform a penetration test and vulnerability assessment for an organization.
-Additionally, this course covers the concepts tested on the CompTIA Security+ certification exam (SY0-501) and CompTIA Cyber Security Analyst+ certification exam (CS0-001) as well as the CompTIA PenTest+ certification exam.
+Additionally, this course covers the concepts tested on the CompTIA Security+ certification exam (SY0-501) and the CompTIA Cybersecurity Analyst+ certification exam (CS0-002).